Lunarbits222/Lunarbits222/README.md

 ACQUIRE-EARN-EXPERIENCE
 The first moon launched bitcoin ordinal runes token rewards, out of this world!
-Lunarbits were launched on the SpaceX Falcon 9 in a private payload (Lunaprise Mission) curated by Space Blue and now their twins will be inscribed as bitcoin ordinals as a bitcoin ordinal runes token reward for the Space Blue artist ecosystem.
+Lunarbits were launched on the SpaceX Falcon 9 in a private payload (Lunaprise Mission) curated by Space Blue and now their twins will be inscribed as Bitcoin Ordinals as a Bitcoin ordinal runes token reward for the Space Blue artist ecosystem.

-Lunarbits twin digital assets were sent to moon and landed in Lunaprise Museum on South Pole of Moon on February 22nd, 2024.
+Lunarbits twin digital assets were sent to Moon and landed in Lunaprise Museum on South Pole of Moon on February 22nd, 2024.
 The first lunar landing for USA since 1972.

-222 commemorates the date of 2.22 (February 22, 2024) in which 222 art, bitcoin and digital projects were archived in the moon museum [Lunaprise -IM1] including the Lunarbits project
+222 commemorates the date of 2.22 (February 22, 2024) in which 222 art, Bitcoin and digital projects were archived in the moon museum [Lunaprise -IM1] including the Lunarbits project.

 Current $Lunarbits Token Purchasing Power
 Total Supply Authorized 222 Million